 The new AirPods aren't the bassiest ear buds around, and they're also prone to sounding harsh at the higher, trebly frequencies – so chin-scratching audiophiles might want to give them a swerve.
 But on the whole, they deliver a pretty high-quality listening experience.

 If the AirPods (2019) don't take your fancy, there are plenty of other true wireless earbuds on the market.
 For a start, there's the aforementioned AirPods Pro.
-Though they're considerably more expensive at $249 / £249, they come with effective noise cancellation, fit in your ears a little better and, through a firmware update available in autumn, will soon boast 3D audio technology – Apple's take on Dolby Atmos.
-(Note that the Cupertino brand is also expected to launch the AirPods 3 and the AirPods Lite imminently.)
+Though they're considerably more expensive at $249/£249 (although you can pick them up for well below these retail prices), they come with effective noise cancellation, fit in your ears a little better and, through a firmware update available in autumn, will soon boast 3D audio technology – Apple's take on Dolby Atmos.
+(Note that the Cupertino brand is also expected to launch the AirPods 3 and the AirPods Lite at some point in the near future).

 - The best in-ear headphones: Our top choice wired and wireless earbuds